tywysocki/OpenAI/README.md

-# OpenAI API Client Library (Swift)  🏫
+# OpenAI API Client Library (Swift)

 This library will allow you to access the OpenAI HTTP API's.
-Read the [APdocs](https://beta.openai.com/docs) for additional information.
+Read the [full API docs](https://beta.openai.com/docs) for additional information.

 ## Installing OpenAI  💻

 Use Swift Package Manager to integrate the library by adding the following dependency in your Package.swift file:

 `.Package(url: "https://github.com/TyWysocki/OpenAI.git", majorVersion: 1)`

 ## Usage 👨‍💻